Condos for Sale in Milton

 Milton is located in Southern Ontario and is part of the Halton Region in the GTA (the Greater Toronto Area).
-The town spreads over 365 square kilometres and is located 40 kilometres from Downtown Toronto via Highway 401.
+The town spreads over 365 square kilometers and is located 40 kilometers from Downtown Toronto via Highway 401.
 The town is close to the Niagara Escarpment, a UNESCO world biosphere reserve, and the Bruce Trail.

 The town’s history starts beyond 1818, but the actual record for the town begins in 1836 when the locals named the area after their favourite author, John Milton.
 In 1853, the village of Milton was chosen as the location of the County of Halton.
 Finally, in 1857, the town was formally incorporated as a town, and George Brown became the first Mayor of Milton.

 In the early ages, most of the settlers in the town were English, Irish, or Loyalists.
 That has now changed over time.
 The town is now home to multinationals such as South Asians, Africans, Filipinos, Arabs, and Americans.
 After English, the most common language spoken in the town includes Urdu, French, Arabic, Chinese, Punjabi, and Hindi.